 The results of this study further revealed that when pupils were achieving excellence in their academic performance, they developed a sense of self-worth, hence boosting their satisfaction with school.
 This finding is parallel to the study of Huang and Chang (2004), where it was discovered that pupils were more satisfied with school when they were involved in co-curricular activities because they felt they were relevant and that their contribution in school was meaningful.
-Previous studies viewed the level of satisfaction of the pupils in terms of academic performance-as well as satisfaction and academic performance to be correlated statistically (Ojeda, Flores and Navarro 2011).
+Previous studies viewed the level of satisfaction of the pupils in terms of academic performance - as well as satisfaction and academic performance to be correlated statistically (Ojeda, Flores and Navarro 2011).
 However, the present study found that beyond the curricular and co-curricular achievements of the pupils is the clear picture of fulfilled dreams and aspirations, thereby motivating the pupils to be even more actively engaged in school activities.
-The overwhelming sense of fulfilment that they expressed when they received recognition for their accomplishments reflects the personal success that pupils yearn to feel satisfied with their school life.
+The overwhelming sense of fulfilment that they expressed when they received recognition for their accomplishments reflects the personal success that pupils yearn to feel with their school life.

 The third theme pertains to the physical environment of school.
 According to Han et al. (2018), pupils' general well-being is affected by how the learning environment is designed.
-For the Malay pupils, having fun while learning was their utmost.
+For the Malay pupils, they engaged in their learning the most when they found that their learning is fun.
 Studies revealed that pupils learn best when their creative mind is stirred with fun learning activities (Light 2002).
-Therefore, it is necessary that fun and enjoyment be integrated in the pupils' learning process (Lucardie 2014).
+Therefore, it is necessary that fun and enjoyment be integrated into the pupils' learning process (Lucardie 2014).
 Meanwhile, this study informed that having a well-equipped classroom was essential for the Chinese students.
-According to Ali et al. (2016), a conducive environment can stimulate the five senses, thereby maximising the learning abilities of an individual.
+According to Faizan, Kim and Ryu (2016), a conducive environment can stimulate the five senses, thereby maximising the learning abilities of an individual.
 On the contrary, pupils become dissatisfied with poor learning environment because it hampers them from effective learning.
-The Indian pupils, on the other hand, perceived safe, clean, and technology-savvy environment as paramount for a satisfying school experience.
+The Indian pupils, on the other hand, perceived safe, clean and technology-savvy environment as paramount for a satisfying school experience.

-Han et al. (2018) contended that cognitive achievement and pupil satisfaction are better in "ambient conditions" (12).
+Han et al. (2018) contended that cognitive achievement and pupil satisfaction are better in "ambient conditions".
 The present study revealed that both Chinese and Indian pupils regarded safety in school as equally important.
 In cognisance of Maslow's theory of needs, a pupil may develop a feeling of anxiety or harm if the sense of security is not met and therefore the pupil becomes dissatisfied with life.
-Findings of the current study correspond with Afolabi and Balogun (2017), who emphasised that when pupils felt that they were safe in their environment, may it be at home or in school, their level of satisfaction with life would be heightened.
+The findings of the current study correspond with Afolabi and Balogun (2017), who emphasised that when pupils felt that they were safe in their environment, may it be at home or in school, their level of satisfaction with life would be heightened.

-A review of school satisfaction literature indicated that a well-equipped learning environment is positively associated with satisfaction with school life (Ali et al. 2016; Puteh et al. 2015; Zengele and Alemayehu 2016).
+A review of school satisfaction literature indicated that a well-equipped learning environment is positively associated with satisfaction with school life (Faizan, Kim and Ryu 2016; Marzita et al. 2015; Zengele and Alemayehu 2016).
 In this study, pupils have provided clear descriptions of how they experienced enjoyment in a school environment that can protect and take good care of them.
 However, in contrast, the pupils' emotional burnout could emanate due to poor-quality teachers and deficiently equipped classrooms and laboratory rooms.